yunho-c/kokoro-tvm/docs/component_analysis.md

 *   **Fix Verification:** The workaround in `tvm_extensions` successfully resolves the `IndexError` and produces the correct graph.

 ## Recommendations

-1.  **Submit Upstream Fix:** The `_expand` bug in TVM should be reported or fixed upstream.
+- **Submit upstream fix:** The `_expand` bug in TVM should be reported or fixed upstream.
-2.  **Avoid Packing in Inference:** For TVM/compilation targets, avoiding `PackedSequence` is generally preferred to enable static graph optimizations.
-The monkeypatch approach is a valid strategy for export.
+- **Preserve length semantics:** For Kokoro correctness, removing packing is not equivalent to reference behavior.
+A correctness-first direction is to reintroduce length-aware recurrence for the affected LSTMs (duration/text_encoder/f0n), for example by adding per-sample sequence lengths to the compiled LSTM path and freezing hidden/cell updates after the valid region (including the reverse direction of bidirectional LSTMs).
+See `NOTES/LSTM_SEMANTICS_MISMATCH.md` and `NOTES/RELAX_LSTM_FIX_PROPOSAL.md`.